Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \subsection{Foams}

-A foam has gas bubbles dispersed in a liquid or solid.
-Geological foams (Fig.~\ref{fig:foam}) include bubbly types of lava/magma, such as pumice and scoria \cite{jaupart1989,pal2003,vasseur2020}.
-Pumice is a light and porous volcanic rock that forms when molten lava is rapidly cooled and solidified.
-The rapid cooling of the lava traps gas bubbles within the rock, creating a foam-like structure.
-Amygdaloidal basalts are the result of the bubbles infilling with secondary minerals from fluid flow \cite{morris1930amygdules}.
+A foam consists of gas bubbles dispersed in a liquid or solid.
+Geological foams (Fig.~\ref{fig:foam}) include bubbly volcanic rocks such as pumice and scoria~\cite{jaupart1989,pal2003,vasseur2020}.
+Pumice is light and highly porous, formed when molten lava cools rapidly, trapping gas bubbles and producing a foam-like structure.
+Amygdaloidal basalts form when such bubbles later become infilled with secondary minerals precipitated from circulating fluids~\cite{morris1930amygdules}, as with agates (Sec.~\ref{sec:agates}).